dtkienIT/EcoPoints-Recycling-Tracker/README.md

 🔗 [https://github.com/dtkienIT/java-oop-basics](https://github.com/dtkienIT/java-oop-basics.git)

-Once you’ve reviewed that, you can run this project’s `EcoPointsTracker.java` file in the same manner.
+Once you’ve reviewed that, you can run this project’s `EcoPointsRecyclingTracker.java` file in the same manner.

 ---